-- 1. Changes in a project's programmed amount less than 15% (up to \$2,000,000); - 2.
+- 1. Changes in a project's total programmed amount resulting in an increase of less than or equal to 15% and less than or equal to \$2,000,000; - 2.
 Minor changes to the scope of a project; - 3.
-Minor changes to the termini of a non-capacity project (one that increases or decreases the total length of the project by no more than 1/4 mile); - 4.
-Adding or deleting a project development phase of a project (Env.
+Minor changes to the termini of a non-capacity project (one that increases or decreases the total length of the project by no more than 1/4 mile);

+- 4. Adding or deleting a project development phase of a project (Env.
 Doc, PE, Design, ROW, Constr. or Other) without major changes to the scope to the project; - 5.
-Moving a project's funds to another Fiscal Year provided they are not being moved into or out of the first four FYs of a TIP;

-- 6. Minor changes to funding sources between federal funding categories or between state and local sources, - 7.
-Changes in a project's fund source(s) from Federal to non-Federal with no changes to the project's scope (however, the disposition of the "freed-up" Federal funds remain under the authority of the SEMPO and are subject to TIP Revisions as appropriate); and - 8.
+Moving a project's funds to another Fiscal Year provided they are not being moved into or out of the first four Fiscal Years of a TIP; - 6.
+Minor changes to funding sources between federal funding categories or between state and local sources, - 7.
+Changes in a project's fund source(s) from federal to non-federal with no changes to the project's scope (however, the disposition of the "freed-up" federal funds remain under the authority of the SEMPO Board of Directors and are subject to TIP Amendments as appropriate); and - 8.
 Changing a project's lead agency when agreed upon by the two agencies affected. - 9.
 Changes made to an existing project's amount of local or state non-matching funds provided no other funding, scoping or termini changes are being made to the project; - 10.
 Changes made to an existing project's programmed federal funds, in order to reflect the actual amount awarded by the federal agency and the corresponding required amount of matching funds; - 11.
-Adding a project to the TIP which is split from a "parent project" provided the cumulative, total amount of Federal funding in each funding category in the parent and split projects remains intact and the overall scope of work intended to be accomplished does not change; and - 12.
-Combining two or more projects already in the TIP provided the cumulative, total amount of Federal funding in each funding category of the combined projects remains intact and the overall scope of work intended to be accomplished does not change. - 13.
+Adding a project to the TIP which is split from a "parent project" provided the cumulative, total amount of federal funding in each funding category in the parent and split projects remains intact and the overall scope of work intended to be accomplished does not change; and - 12.
+Combining two or more projects already in the TIP provided the cumulative, total amount of federal funding in each funding category of the combined projects remains intact and the overall scope of work intended to be accomplished does not change. - 13.
 Moving a project from a prior adopted TIP to the current TIP.

-PUBLIC PARTICIPATION PLAN REVIEW AND AMENDMENTS
+PUBLIC PARTICIPATION PLAN EVALUATION AND AMENDMENTS

-The Public Participation Plan, unlike the Unified Planning Work Program, the Metropolitan Transportation Plan, the Transportation Improvement Program and other SEMPO documents, does not contain information that requires regular updates, such as project lists or funding.
-Rather, it is a blueprint for engaging the public, which outlines specific participation strategies and timelines for public comment.
-For this reason, the Public Participation Plan will not be updated at regular intervals.
-Instead, the plan will be evaluated on an ongoing basis for effectiveness in achieving its purpose and goal.
-In the event it is determined the plan needs to be amended, a draft of the amended plan will be prepared by staff and submitted to the Technical Planning Committee for review.
-After any necessary changes have been made, the Technical Planning Committee will recommend approval of the draft amended plan to the Board of Directors.
-Upon approval of the draft amended plan, staff will release it for public comment per the table in Figure 2.
-At the conclusion of the public comment period, the Technical Planning Committee will review all comments and prepare a final amended plan for approval by the Board of Directors.
+The Public Participation Plan (PPP), unlike the UPWP, the MTP, the TIP, and other SEMPO documents, does not contain information that requires regular updates, such as project lists or funding.
+Rather, it is a blueprint for engaging the public, which outlines specific participation strategies and establishes minimum public comment and notification requirements.
+For this reason, the PPP will not be updated at regular intervals.
+Instead, it will be evaluated on an ongoing basis for effectiveness in achieving its purpose and goal, and will be amended as necessary.
+Amending the PPP shall require a public comment period of no less than 45 calendar days following the same procedure for adopting the PPP.

-In addition to amending the Public Participation Plan, the tools used to implement the plan - such as the website, databases, notices and forms - will be evaluated by staff and updated as necessary.
+In addition to amending the PPP, the tools used to implement the plan - such as the website, databases, notices and forms - will be evaluated by staff and updated as necessary.